eclipse-tractusx/eclipse-tractusx.github.io/blog-meeting-minutes/2024-04-26-community-hour.md

 ### Security team

 - [Rohan](https://github.com/RoKrish14) will resume work on Monday, 13-May Alternate contact: [Lokesh Gujre](https://github.com/ZFLokesh) , [Tim Herres](https://github.com/BANANAS1337)
-- Bug bounty program is still in the work, but we are making progress on it see [issue](https://github.com/orgs/eclipse-tractusx/projects/61?pane=issue&itemId=61110062)
+- Bug bounty program is still in the works, but we are making progress on it see [issue](https://github.com/orgs/eclipse-tractusx/projects/61?pane=issue&itemId=61110062)

 ### FOSS